lucmayor/busses/README.md

 Input is prompted at runtime through command line, and should match a case seen alike in the "example" key.

-This will also require your own provided `.env`, which requires storage of the WT API key.
+This will also require a WT API key, which should be stored within your `.env`.
 Format as seen below:

 ```
     api_key = "YOUR_API_KEY"
 ```

-(it's not that long .. i should also just upload a structure example file but .
-Later)

 ---